SteveTrewick/SourceKitHipster/README.md

-If you want to work on code that lives on your file system initialize ```SKHipster()``` and use exclusively YAML queries though note that your SDK path where you need to supply  **must** be the same as your currently selected toolchain.
+If you want to work on code that lives on your file system initialize ```SKHipster()``` and use exclusively YAML queries.
+Note that if you need to supply an SDK path it  **must** be the same as your currently selected toolchain.

 ## Errors

 One of *two things* is going to happen.
-If SourceKit Hipster fails to locate and link an installed toolchain it will ```fatalError```, this shouldn't be too much of a big deal since you needed a toolchain in order to install it.
+If SourceKit Hipster fails to locate and link an installed toolchain it will ```fatalError```

-If you get something wrong in your YAML queries you *should* get a (somewhat) helpful error response in your JSON like :
+If you get something wrong in your YAML queries you *should* get an error response from ```sourcekitd``` in your JSON like :

     {"error" : "missing 'key.name'"}

-These are generated by ```sourcekitd``` and seem to be quite helpful.

 ## To Do